-If the acid reflux continues over a long period of time (usually years), the squamous cells that line the esophagus become injured and a new type of epithelium slowly replaces the squamous epithelium.
-This new type of epithelium is very similar to the epithelium of the small intestine and is made up of cells that are designed to protect tissue from the strong acids in the stomach.
+Barrett’s esophagus is caused by long-standing acid reflux disease (this condition is also called “GERD”).
+When acid from the stomach enters the esophagus it damages the squamous cells that line the esophagus.
+Pathologists describe this as reflux esophagitis.
+Over time, the injured squamous cells are replaced by a type of epithelium normally found in the small intestine.
+This type of epithelium is made up of cells that are designed to protect tissue from the strong acids in the stomach.
 The change from squamous epithelium to small intestinal epithelium is an example of intestinal metaplasia.

-Although Barretts esophagus is considered a non-cancerous disease, the presence of dysplasia, in particular high grade dysplasia, increases the risk that a cancer in the esophagus called adenocarcinoma will develop in the future.
-For this reason, Barretts esophagus with dysplasia is considered a pre-cancerous or precursor disease.
+Although Barrett’s esophagus is considered a non-cancerous disease, the presence of dysplasia, in particular high-grade dysplasia, increases the risk that cancer in the esophagus called adenocarcinoma will develop in the future.
+For this reason, Barrett’s esophagus with dysplasia is considered a pre-cancerous or precursor disease.